 Moles are small lesions in the skin.
 They are a collection of melanocytes.
 Melanocytes are melanin-producing cells.
 Melanin is a pigment which gives skin its color.

-Moles, also known as melanocytic nevus (plural: nevi) are small lesions in the skin.
-They are a collection of melanocytes.
-Melanocytes are melanin-producing cells.
-Melanin is a pigment which gives our skin its color.
 Moles are usually brownish, but some may be much darker, while others are skin-colored.
-They can be rough, flat, raised, and have hair coming out of them.
+They can be rough, flat, raised, and have hair growing out of them.
 They are generally round or oval, and have a smooth edge.

-Moles can change in appearance and numbers.
+Moles can change in appearance and amount.
 Sometimes they eventually fade away or drop off.
-Some moles respond to changes in hormone levels, as may occur during pregnancy, adolescence and older age.
-During our teen years they usually grow in number, get darker during pregnancy and gradually fade away when we are older.
+Some moles respond to changes in hormone levels, as may occur during pregnancy, adolescence, and older age.
+During teen years they usually grow in number, they also get darker during pregnancy and gradually fade away as people age.

-The majority of moles appear during the first 20 to 30 years of a person's life, however, some may be present when the baby is born.
-Congenital Melanocytic nevi are present at birth, any moles appearing after birth are melanocytic nevi.
+The majority of moles appear during the first 20-30 years of a person's life, however, some may be present when the baby is born.
+Congenital melanocytic nevi are present at birth, any moles appearing after birth are melanocytic nevi.
 Dark skinned people generally have fewer moles than those with fair skin.

-If you have moles, you should check them regularly for changes in texture and/or appearance.
+- If you have moles, you should check them regularly for changes in texture and appearance.